Review: DCS M2000-C by Razbam Simulations

 This is not a difficult aircraft to learn at first glance.
 The cockpit layout lends itself to being simple and easy to learn but the difficulties start to show up once you have learned how to take off and land the aircraft and you start learning the more in-depth systems such as radar modes, weapon management panels and navigation.
 The navigation panel on the M2000-C is not for the impatient out there, just like the Tomcat's.
 In order to correctly start your flight you will have to learn how to properly align your INS, which can be a bit of a daunting task for a newcomer.
 This is not an American aircraft and as such it comes with some quirks that you will have to learn to love, such as the solid five minutes you will have to wait to get your INS aligned after you already spent one or two more minutes imputing the coordinates into the panel.

 Personally, I am one of those guys that loves learning this kind of stuff so I am not bothered by the initial shock that comes from learning these systems.
 But that might not be the case for a newcomer.
-This module is not a good first buy, that title belongs to aircraft such as the F-5E-3 or even free mods such as the MB-339 or the wonderful A-4E-C. Rather, it is an aircraft that you should approach if you already have some experience with other NATO aircraft and want a different yet oddly familiar experience.
+This module is not a good first buy, that title belongs to aircraft such as the F-5E-3 or even free mods such as the MB-339 (which is now on its way to become an official module) or the wonderful A-4E-C Community mod.
+Rather, it is an aircraft that you should approach if you already have some experience with other NATO aircraft and want a different yet oddly familiar experience when it comes to combat and system management.

 SINGLE PLAYER CONTENT